grimery/Adventure.Land/README.md

 - Deposits all gold above a certain limit in the bank.
 (Remember, to auto-buy things, he cannot deposit all gold, he needs to keep some)
 - Goes back to town and opens up his little stand

-Once the stand is open, he continue shos work:
+Once the stand is open, he continues his work:

-- He auto-crafts (compound) multiple items to a higher level item
+- Auto-craft (compound) multiple items to a higher level item
-- He then puts these higher level items in his stand for sale
+- Put these higher level items in the stand for sale
-- He can sell "trash", so your inventory doesn't fill up.
+- Sell "trash", so your inventory doesn't fill up.
 You can designate what is considered "trash" depending on what your current enemies drop.
-- He tidies his inventory so there are no gaps (from crafting / selling things)
+- Tidy the inventory so there are no gaps (from crafting / selling things)
-- He gives other players the "merchant's luck"-buff, with a chance to duplicate an item from them
+- Give other players the "merchant's luck"-buff, with a chance to duplicate an item from them
-- He also auto-buys cheap items from other merchants.
+- Auto-buy cheap items from other merchants.
 If they sell an item under it's value, he'll buy it automatically.

 ## General functions

-There's a  module called "helperFunctions": It holds functions that are useful to all characters in one pplace (not to waste module-slots).
-They are quite helpful and take car eof a lot of things:
+There's a  module called "helperFunctions": It holds all functions in one place which are useful to every character (not to waste module-slots).
+They are quite helpful and take care of a lot of things:

 - Starting / stopping characters and creating a party
 - Finding a target to attack
 - Auto-Transfer loot (to the merchant)
 - Relocate potions to slots that are not tansferred to the merchant
-- handle party-invitations
+- Handle party-invitations

 ## To do's

 - At the moment, I do not have all skills unlocked.
 Therefor, I have not written code for them yet.
 - Also, I farm weak enemies.
 There is no party-coordination going on atm.
 I chose to farm weak mob's to be able to 1-shot them  (which ideally gives me 3 mob kills per tick).
 Coordinating the party would interfere with maximum farming efficiency.
-(If the characters would follow a leader for example, they could miss out on farming a few tics, because they're walking).
+(If the characters would follow a leader for example, he could miss out on farming a few tics, because he's walking).
 Once I start farming harder npc's, the good (and complex) part of the game starts.
-Character coordination, placing them in a certain fashion etc.
+Character coordination, placing each character in a certain fashion for maximum efficiency, better kiting etc.
 - The npc's I farm don't drop weapons or armor.
 So upgrading is not implemented yet
 - The merchant should bring the really good stuff to the bank on it's own.
 But these drops are so rare, I haven't implemented that yet
 - A ton of other things I don't even know about yet is also not done yet. :)

 ## Recap

-The code can run on it's own several days if you tweak tha values correctly.
+The code can run on it's own several days, if you tweak tha values correctly.
 The merchant's inventory requires attention from time to time, because I don't want to auto-sell good items, so they keep piling up (intentionally).
 You can tweak that of course, the code is there.

 Enjoy!